How Controlled Burns Work

 John Ewing/Portland Press Herald via Getty Images

-Controlled burning, sometimes called "prescribed burning" or "suppression fire," is an ancient practice used in all parts of the world to manage land.
-Humans have been starting fires for at least a million years, and ever since then we've been putting it to good use.
+Controlled burning, sometimes called a "prescribed burn" or "suppression fire," is an ancient practice used in all parts of the world to manage land.
+Humans have started fires for at least a million years, and ever since then, we've put them to good use.

-In North America, for instance, historical sources, taken together with the archaeological record, appear to show that native peoples made extensive use of fire to drive out game and to clear savannahs and prairies.
-Europeans arriving in the 16th century brought their own traditions of controlled burning to create fields for grazing and cultivation.
+In North America, for instance, historical sources, taken together with the archaeological record, appear to show that Indigenous peoples made extensive use of fire to drive out game and to clear savannas and prairies.

 Advertisement

-Immigrants' origins informed the methods they deployed.
-Whereas many of the Europeans who showed up in the Northeast came from regions where controlled burning was less common, the settlers who populated much of the South sailed from Scotland, Ireland and rural parts of western England.
-These new residents tended to have extensive experience using fire as a tool to shape and manage the landscape to promote herding and hunting.
+Europeans arriving in the 16th century brought their own traditions of controlled burning to create fields for grazing and cultivation.
+Those that came from the northeast region of Europe were less exposed to prescribed burns, whereas those that populated much of the south tended to have extensive experience using fire as a tool to shape and manage the landscape to promote herding and hunting.
 Their approach happened to coincide with the practices deployed by the Native Americans they displaced, resulting in a continuation of the use of controlled burning in the South.

 After the Civil War, when wealthy northerners bought up many of the old plantations to use as hunting preserves, they brought their traditions of fire suppression with them.
 But suppressing fires promoted the growth of a woody understory, which in turn led to the decline in the hunters' favorite game: the bobwhite quail.